 To be wrong about everything I thought South Africa was going to be is an understatement.
 It is no surprise to me now why Cape Town was voted the best city in the world.
 Much like our home base of LA, the auspicious mountains, breath-taking beaches, and the bustling, cosmopolitan city life offers a little something for everyone.
 To top it off, South Africa is extremely affordable for Western travelers making it an ideal destination to have a luxury experience for a standard cost.
 To give you an idea, Uber Black rides from one area of Cape Town to another costed anywhere between $2-$10 USD.

-Upon landing in Cape Town, we checked in to our hotel and recovered from our long journey by relaxing at the spa and baking in the most astonishing sauna I’ve ever seen.
+Upon landing in Cape Town, we checked in to The Westin and recovered from our long journey by relaxing at the spa and baking in the most astonishing sauna I’ve ever seen.
 Both the sauna and indoor infinity pool overlooked Cape Town’s V&A Waterfront, which we later explored by foot.
 We went to bed early that night in order to wake up at 4:00am to hike the famous Lion’s Head at sunrise.

 The hike itself was a little challenging for the amateur hiker that I am, and came complete with chains and ladders in areas where physically climbing the mountain was necessary.
 The heat of the rising sun which graced our sweating bodies as we climbed and climbed was also met with the warmth of each and every person we passed and greeted us with a hello or good morning.
 This was my first experience with local Captownians, and their friendly demeanor was both a stark and refreshing change from what I was used to back in the busy city of LA.